 1. ED WOOD (1994)

 Easily the best film Burton ever made his loving biopic about shlock meistro Ed Wood, the worst director in the world who made Glen or Glenda and Plan 9 from Outer Space features one of the best Depp performances in a Burton film, as well as an oscar winning turn from Martin Landau as horror icon and Wood’s muse Bela Lugosi.
 A decent supporting cast pales when it’s just Depp and Landau, and you can see the love Burton has for Wood’s insane films.
-It remains the best of his career.
+Out of all of Tim Burton’s films, it remains the best.